Loved your visit? Leave a Google Review ⭐

 STEP 6: READ TOTAL HIP REPLACEMENT: WHAT TO EXPECT AFTER DISCHARGE HOME HERE.

-Tags: arthritis, hip, osteoarthritis, tha, thr, total hip arthroplasty, total hip replacement
+Tags: arthritis, Austin TX, Dr. Gallagher, hip, hip replacement Austin, minimally invasive hip replacement, osteoarthritis, tha, thr, total hip arthroplasty, total hip replacement

 Share this entry